MarianWadia/QuizApp/README.md

 # Quiz App

 This is a quiz app built with React and Vite that allows users to take quizzes on various topics.
+It leverages the power of React and Vite to provide a fast and efficient build process, while also delivering a high-quality user experience that is both engaging and informative..

 <img src="https://media0.giphy.com/media/4nEX49exKktpOubjhI/giphy.gif?cid=ecf05e47uhf8m4u2xqbcv2swn1vpsrfajr2y9ra1aepwbzhu&rid=giphy.gif&ct=g" alt="Quiz App Demo" style= "width:800px; height: 400px">